cycleplatform/api-client-typescript/README.md

 This client utilizes [openapi-typescript](https://github.com/drwpow/openapi-typescript) to generate the type definitions for our client.
 The client itself is a pre-built [openapi-fetch](https://github.com/drwpow/openapi-typescript/tree/main/packages/openapi-fetch) client for convenience.

-Every request should be typesafe, and only endpoints described in the spec will be valid in Typescript as the first parameter to `get`, `post`, `patch` etc.
+Every request should be typesafe, and only endpoints described in the spec will be valid in Typescript as the first parameter to `GET`, `POST`, `PATCH` etc.

 ## Usage